 The Study Abroad Office provides individualized attention to each student, reviews his/her academic needs and career goals, and advises on program options.
 To ensure students stay on track for graduation, students must have all study abroad courses reviewed and approved by their Academic Advisor/Program Director and the Study Abroad Office during the application period.
 Only pre-approved courses and credits taken abroad will be accepted by Philadelphia University and reported on a student’s Philadelphia University transcript.

-Students have program options all over the world: Italy, England, Scotland, France, Spain, Denmark, Costa Rica, Australia, New Zealand, China, Japan, etc. In Italy, students can participate in one of Philadelphia University’s own study abroad programs: Philadelphia University’s Center for Architecture, Interior Design, Graphic Design and Fashion Studies in Rome.
-For more information on study abroad programs, the application process, deadlines and requirements, please contact the Study Abroad Office or visit their website: www.philau.edu/studyabroad.
+Students have program options all over the world: Italy, England, Scotland, Germany, France, Spain, Denmark, Costa Rica, Australia, New Zealand, China, Japan, etc. In Italy, students can participate in one of Philadelphia University’s own study abroad programs: Philadelphia University’s Center for Architecture, Design and Fashion Studies in Rome.
+For more information approved on study abroad programs, the application process, deadlines and requirements, please contact the Study Abroad Office or visit their website: www.philau.edu/studyabroad.

 Basic Requirements for Study Abroad: